The Million-Acre Stewards: Farming the Australian Outback

 Still, the open country of Australia draws the family back to the land decade after decade.

-In 2011, OBE Organic joined the U.S.-based CROPP Cooperative (better known by its brands Organic Valley, Organic Prairie and Mighty Organic) as a member, connecting the wild country of Australia to the growing good food movement in the U.S. The Betts family’s million acres would now supply grass-fed beef across the Pacific.
+In 2011, OBE Organic joined the U.S.-based CROPP Cooperative (better known by its brands Organic Valley and Organic Prairie) as a member, connecting the wild country of Australia to the growing good food movement in the U.S. The Betts family’s million acres would now supply grass-fed beef across the Pacific.

 In fact, most of the grass-fed beef from OBE Organic ranchers is sold internationally, securing a worldwide market for sustainable, organic farming methods.